benjaminicard/aamas2026/README.md

-# Moral Evaluation of Speech Acts — Truthfulness, Lies and Ethical Dilemmas — modeled and implemented with ASP
+# Moral Evaluation of Speech Acts — Truthfulness, Lies and Ethical Dilemmas — Modeled and Implemented with ASP

-This repository accompanies our paper submission to [IJCAI 2025](https://2025.ijcai.org).
+This repository accompanies our paper submission to [AIES 2025](https://www.aies-conference.com/2025/).

 It provides a Python-based implementation of an Answer Set Programming (ASP) framework for modeling and evaluating speech act utterances in high-stakes ethical scenarios.
 Using Sartre’s The Wall (1939), the framework integrates key moral theories—deontologism, principialism, and consequentialism—to assess the permissibility of speech acts based on speakers' intentions, truth-values of their utterances, moral motives, and outcomes for third parties.